Aryzon/unity-sdk/README.md

 # Aryzon Unity SDK
 ## Getting started
 1. In the Unity package manager choose to add a package from a Git URL.
 Enter this url:<br>`https://github.com/Aryzon/cardboard-xr-plugin.git`<br>*You do not have to import the samples.*
-2. In the Unity package manager choose to add another package from a Git URL.
-Enter this url:<br>`https://github.com/Aryzon/unity-sdk.git`<br>**Important: import the samples from this package.**
+2. a.
+In the Unity package manager choose to add another package from a Git URL.
+Enter this url:<br>`https://github.com/Aryzon/unity-sdk.git`<br>
+b.
+Import the samples from this package.
 3. For Android [follow the instructions here](https://developers.google.com/cardboard/develop/unity/quickstart#player_settings), for iOS [follow the instructions here](https://developers.google.com/cardboard/develop/unity/quickstart#player_settings_2)<br>**Important: skip the Resolution and Presentation step.
 Choosing Autorotate or Portrait is fine.
 Hold out on building the project.**

 ### 3DoF tracking